walterleong95/jquery/guideline.md

 	     2. "***grunt watch***"
 	     3. "***npm start***"

+7. Docker setup
+   - Make sure that docker has been installed in your machine.
+   - Enter the command "***docker pull kokkuan01/jquery*** "
 -----------------------------------------------
 Any queries please contact via email / whatsapp:
 **Walter Leong - walterleong.95@1utar.my / 018-2878594**